raghavdutt28/raghavdutt28/README.md

 Passionate Web Developer | WEB3 Enthusiast

 👋 Welcome to my GitHub profile!
-I'm Raghav Dutta, a B.Tech gradute with a strong interest in web development and WEB3.
+I'm Raghav Dutta, B.Tech gradute from BIT Mesra with a strong interest in web development and WEB3.
 I enjoy exploring the latest technologies and applying them to solve real-world problems.

 💻 In the realm of web development, I have completed multiple projects, showcasing proficiency in front-end and back-end technologies.
 From creating responsive user interfaces to implementing robust server-side functionality, I strive for clean and efficient code.